 Major League Baseball (MLB)

 Major League baseball or MLB is the biggest and richest baseball league in the world by a long distance.
-30 teams from both the USA and Canada are split into two leagues, the National League and the American League, and then divided into regional divisions, East, Central and West.
+30 teams from both the USA and Canada are split into two leagues.
+These are the National League and the American League.
+They are then divided into regional divisions, East, Central and West.
 These teams play a total of 2,430 games in the regular season alone.
-A full MLB season stretches from the first week of April until the opening week of November, giving bettors access to an unrivaled number of matches and championships to wager on.
+A full MLB season stretches from the first week of April until the opening week of November.
+This gives bettors access to an unrivaled number of matches and championships to wager on.

-While there are only five teams in each division, these teams play a total of 162 regular season games each just to determine the Divisional Championships.
-Each team plays the other teams in their division a total of 19 times, as well as one home series (seven games in a series) and one away series against the other ten teams in their League.
-They will also play several series’ of games against a select number of rivals from the opposing league, with these teams rotated each season.
+There may only be only five teams in each division.
+However, these teams play a total of 162 regular season games each just to determine the Divisional Championships.
+Each team plays the other teams in their division a total of 19 times.
+There is also one home series (seven games in a series) and one away series against the other ten teams in their League.
+They will also play several series’ of games against a select number of rivals from the opposing league.
+These teams rotate each season.

-The MLB Post Season or playoffs pits the best teams from each League (the three Divisional champions plus the three strongest runner-up teams) against each other in a knockout competition to decide the National League and American League champions, traditionally known as the National and American League Pennant winners.
+The MLB Post Season or playoffs pits the best teams from each League (the three Divisional champions plus the three strongest runner-up teams) against each other in a knockout competition.
+This is to decide the National League and American League champions.
+It's traditionally known as the National and American League Pennant winners.

-The World Series is baseball’s best-of-seven Super Bowl, with both Pennant winners going head-to-head for the most famous trophy in baseball.
+The World Series is baseball’s best-of-seven Super Bowl.
+Both Pennant winners go head-to-head for the most famous trophy in baseball.

 Nippon Professional Baseball (NPB)

 Until the arrival of the J.League (Japan Professional Football League) in 1993, the only professional sports league in Japan was the Nippon Professional Baseball (NPB) league.
-Soccer has become massively popular in Japan in the ensuing decades, but the NPB still holds firm as the sport with the biggest following and highest TV ratings.
-Japanese baseball is second only to the MLB in terms of commercial revenue generated, quality of stadia and money that can be earned both on and off the field, so it’s no surprise that it has proven to be very popular with players from the US and Central America.
+Soccer has become massively popular in Japan in the ensuing decades.
+The NPB, however, still holds firm as the sport with the biggest following.
+It also has the highest TV ratings.
+Japanese baseball is second only to the MLB in terms of commercial revenue generated.
+It's also second in quality of stadia and money that can be earned both on and off the field.
+It’s no surprise that it has proven to be very popular with players from the US and Central America.

-Among the biggest teams in the NPB are the Yomiuri Giants of Tokyo, regarded as Japan’s New York Yankees, their fierce rivals the Hanshin Tigers from Osaka, and Hiroshima Toyo Carp, owned by the mega wealthy Matsuda family, world famous for the Mazda car brand.
+Among the biggest teams in the NPB are the Yomiuri Giants of Tokyo.
+They are regarded as Japan’s New York Yankees.
+Fierce rivals the Hanshin Tigers from Osaka are also up there.
+Hiroshima Toyo Carp too.
+They are owned by the mega wealthy Matsuda family, world famous for the Mazda car brand.

 Many Japanese players feature in MLB, and vice-versa.
-The NPB is a preferred destination for a host of disgruntled MLB players, and in recent seasons stars like Wladimir Balentien, Alex Cabrera, Tuffy Rhodes, Goose Gossage, Wily Mo Pena and Matt Murton have played in the NPB.
+The NPB is a preferred destination for a host of disgruntled MLB players.
+In recent seasons stars like Wladimir Balentien, Alex Cabrera, Tuffy Rhodes, Goose Gossage, Wily Mo Pena and Matt Murton have played in the NPB.